This topic describes how to configure rule-based custom parsing.

 TTL

 Required.
 The validity period of the custom DNS record.
 A shorter validity period causes the DNS record cache in the HTTPDNS SDK to expire faster.
-This increases the frequency at which the HTTPDNS SDK requests new DNS records.
+This also increases the frequency at which the HTTPDNS SDK requests new DNS records.

 Policy validation

-The following examples describe the matching logic:
+The following examples describe the specific matching logic:

 Example 1